-Those are some of the tips I use to balance housework and freelancing.
+Those are some of the tips I use to keep the house clean as a wahm.

 What are your tips?
 Do you have cleaning run on auto-pilot too?
 I’d love to have you chime in with your best tips in the comment section below.

-PS: If you’re looking for other tips and actionable steps to minimize your decisions and free up more time to grow your business this summer, check out my course Balancing Diapers and Deadlines.
+PS: If you’re looking for other tips and actionable steps to minimize your decisions and free up more time to grow your business this year, check out my course Balancing Diapers and Deadlines.

 Need fresh ideas for freelancing with kids?